km222tv/Applied-Internet-of-Things/README.md

 ## The project
 In short, I have built a device with the Pycom LoPy4 microcontroller and two sensors for measuring the temperature, humidity and moisture in my greenhouse.

-The next part was to connect the device via WiFi to Pycom Pybytes, then integrate from there to Datacake to display the data and triggering alerts when values exceed predefined thresholds.
+The next part was to connect the device via WiFi to Pycom Pybytes, then integrate from there to Datacake to display the data in a dashboard and triggering alerts when values exceed predefined thresholds.

-Finally, I built my own Pycom Pygate LoRa gateway, to be able to connect the sensor device to The Things Stack (TTS), from which I set up a new integration to Datacake.
+Finally, I bought and set up a Pycom Pygate LoRa gateway, to be able to connect the sensor device to The Things Stack (TTS), from which I set up a new integration to Datacake.

 ## The code
 This is a short information about the code you can find in the GitHub repository.